-A high quality book featuring 81 newly commissioned, water colour paintings showing the remarkable diversity of plants associated with the woods and forests of Chile.
-It includes many endemic species some of which are now threatened with extinction.
+A high quality book featuring 81 newly commissioned, watercolour paintings showing the remarkable diversity of plants associated with the woods and forests of Chile.
+Included are many endemic species some of which are threatened with extinction.

-- Includes trees, shrubs, climbers, herbaceous and bulbous plant species, some of which have never been painted before.
+- Trees, shrubs, climbers, herbaceous and bulbous plant species, some of which have never been painted before.

-- The text is non-technical and includes details about distribution, habitat, conservation, cultivation and uses.
+- Text that is non-technical and includes details about distribution, habitat, conservation, cultivation and uses.

 - Measures 420 x 300 mm, hard-back in a slip-case, with ca.200 pages (one fold-out), 81 plates.

-- To be published in two large format editions (one in English and one in Spanish).
-Publication is scheduled autumn 2015 for the English edition and March 2016 for the Spanish edition
+To be published in two large format editions (one in English and one in Spanish).
+Publication is scheduled October 2015 for the English edition and March 2016 for the Spanish edition